Original content sourced from Greg Hamerton’s ‘Fresh Air Site Guide‘, 5th edition, 2006.

 The City of Cape Town has appealed pilots to not to land on the beaches (Camps Bay, Clifton, Glen) during the busy summer months.

 The hang-gliding alternative landing is Mouille Point lighthouse.

 - If you are blown over the back, try to fly around the side as much as possible (not directly behind the peak).
-Turn and run for the end of Signal Hill if possible.
+Turn and run for the end of Signal Hill or Green Point if possible.

 - When the wind turns southerly, the spine which runs down to Camps Bay High School from lower launch generates lift on its windward side, and sink on the leeward side, so fly to the left of the spine to reach the landing field, otherwise you’ll be forced to land short.

-- In berg-wind conditions (prevailing NE wind), it is possible to sneak off Lion’s Head in a thermal cycle.
-THIS IS A BAD IDEA, because the hot, dry and descending air will try to mix with the cool, moist sea air, making conditions very unstable on the way in to the landing field.
+- In berg-wind conditions (prevailing NE wind), it is possible to sneak off Lion’s Head in a thermic cycle.
+This is a VERY BAD IDEA, because the hot, dry and descending air will try to mix with the cool, moist sea air, making conditions very unstable on the way in to the landing field.
 There may be a shear layer between the two air masses with violent lift and sink.